ILLGrenoble/visa-docs/docs/source/development/development-security-groups.md

 VISA API Server can be configured to add this header parameter to each HTTP request made to the Security Group Service.

+## Example project

+To get started on writing a VISA Security Groups micro-service, an [example project](https://github.com/ILLGrenoble/visa-security-groups-example) is available.

+This project is not intended for use *as is* in a production environment but could be useful in the creation of a production service.
+The code includes a database adapter that can be configured to point to the [VISA database](deploying_database) and use the `security_group_filter` table.

+This project can also be configured to use the authorisation token described above.

 ## Testing

 To test the security group service a local version of the VISA API Server and VISA Web UI need to be run.
 The easiest way to do this is to use docker-compose to run the containerised version of VISA API Server and VISA Web and to use the following environment variables: